Understanding The Singapore Tax System

 Overview of taxes in Singapore

-In Singapore, tax is levied on both individuals and corporations.
+In Singapore, tax is levied on both individuals and corporations (Also see How Accounting Service Reduces Risk of Being Audited by IRAS).
 There are different types of taxes, such as the well-known Goods and Services Tax (GST), Income Tax, and Property Tax.
 The Inland Revenue Authority of Singapore (IRAS) is the agent that allows the government to collect, reinforce, and assess taxes paid by individuals and corporations.

 The revenue earned from taxes are distributed according to the needs of the government.
 In Singapore, taxes are primarily used for social development, such as the organisation of community-based programmes, the yearly baby bonus packages (where Singaporeans earn tax rebates for conceiving a child) and the continuous improvements to the education in public schools.

 Another large portion of Singapore’s tax expenditures is the Security & External Relations sector, which includes spending on military training for National Servicemen, and Foreign Affairs.

 For the financial year of 2015 to 2016, the Singapore government collected a total of 64.8 billion Singapore dollars in taxes.